PEOPLE

 Research Project: Trans-ethnic meta-analysis of genome-wide association studies of adiponectin and the effect of adiponectin on cardiometabolic traits

 Sarsani V, et al. A multi-ancestry genome-wide meta-analysis, fine-mapping, and gene prioritization approach to characterize the genetic architecture of adiponectin.
-Available on medRxiv.
+HGG Adv 2024;5(1):10052.

 Christina Ziogas